paulfioravanti/presentations/developer_story/developer_story_redacted_images.md

 # [fit] **_Meetups!_**

 ^
-Meetups are a great place to meet your people, and every Ruby meetup always has a section for people looking for and offering work.<br />
+Meetups are a great place to meet your people, and every tech meetup always has a section for people looking for and offering work.<br />
-The next Ruby on Rails Oceania meetup, known also as RORO, which I'm co-incidentally a co-organiser of, is on <date> at <place>, so please consider signing up today and coming to see what's going on in the Ruby community.
-I'm sure you will have lots of fun, and at the very least you'll get free food and drinks out of it!
+I currently help organise 4 different tech meetups in Sydney (this is too much and I'm trying to gradually hand over one), but I would emphasise that there are huge benefits to getting involved in local communities, as well as attending or speaking at events.

 ---